zhen-zen/YogaSMC/README.md

 - Dump whole EC area: `ioio -s YogaSMC ReadECOffset 0x10000` (Dangerous, avoid using it frequently)
 - Known EC field name (no larger than 1 byte): `ioio -s YogaSMC ReadECName B1CY`

+### Customized sensor reading
+The EC field name for corresponding SMC key is read from Info.plist.
+If there's no `Fieldunit` object at desired offset, you can add an `OperationRegion` like the battery patching guide above.

 ## YogaWMI
 Support for parsing WMI devices and properties.